-- C. Identify the frequency of unannounced inspections: - [x]1.
-Once a year - [ ]2.
-More than once a year.
-Describe: - D. If applicable, describe the differential monitoring process and how these inspections ensure that in-home care (care in the child's own providers continue to comply with the applicable licensing standards, including health, safety, and fire standards. - E. List the citation(s) for your state/territory's policies regarding inspections for licensed CCDF in-home care (care in the child's own home) providers.
+C. Identify the frequency of unannounced inspections:

+✓ 1.
+Once a year

+2. More than once a year

+D. If applicable, describe the differential monitoring process and how these inspections ensure that in-home care (care in the child's own providers continue to comply with the applicable licensing standards, including health, safety, and fire standards.

+E. List the citation(s) for your state/territory's policies regarding inspections for licensed CCDF in-home care (care in the child's own home) providers.

 Regulatory References: N.J.A.C.
+10:151.2 & 2.4

+Lead agencies must require licensing inspectors to perform inspections - with no fewer than one pre-licensure inspection for compliance with health, safety, and fire standards - of each child care provider and facility in the state/territory.
+Licensing inspectors are required to perform no fewer than one annual, unannounced inspection of each licensed CCDF provider for compliance with all child care licensing standards; it shall include an inspection for compliance with health and safety (including, but not limited to, those requirements described in 98.41) and fire standards; inspectors may inspect for compliance with all three standards - health, safety, and fire - at the same time (658E(c)(2)(K)(i)(II); 98.16 (n); 98.42(b)(2)(i)).

+Certify by describing, in the questions below, your state/territory's monitoring and enforcement procedures to ensure that licensed child care providers comply with licensing standards, including compliance with health and safety (including, but not limited to, those requirements described in 98.41) and fire standards.

-10:15-1.2 & 2.4 d.
-List the entity(ies) in your state/territory that is responsible for conducting pre-licensure inspections and unannounced inspections of licensed CCDF providers.
+d) List the entity(ies) in your state/territory that are responsible for conducting pre-licensure inspections and unannounced inspections of licensed CCDF providers

-DCF Office of Licensing - Child Care Centers
+DCF Office of Licensing Child Care Centers

-Child Care Resource and Referral Agencies D Family Child Care Providers and Approved Homes
+Child Care Resource and Referral Agencies - Family Child Care Providers and Approved Homes

-Department of Health P Youth Camps
+Department of Health - Youth Camps